jimmitchell/jimmitchell.github.io/content/posts/2023/04/better-applescript-compress-files-or-folders.md

 tags: ["AppleScript","Automation","Code"]
 type: post
 summary: "I had the need to select several folders at once in the Mac OS Finder and zip them up as individual archives.
 This AppleScript was the solution I came up with."
+description: "I had the need to select several folders at once in the Mac OS Finder and zip them up as individual archives.
+This AppleScript was the solution I came up with."
 ---
 A while ago, I created a simple AppleScript to compress files and folders by simply dropping them onto the applet.
 One of the readers left a comment asking for a way to achieve the following tasks: